orangci/takina/README.md

 *Assuming that you have `git` installed.*

 - `git clone https://github.com/orangci/takina && cd takina`
 - Set all the required environment variables in the `.env` file.
 You can find a list of what those are in the `.env.example` file.
-You can leave most of them as their defaults, but you at a minimum must set the TOKEN (Discord bot token), HASDB=yes, and  MONGO (your MongoDB URI.)
+You can leave most of them as their defaults, but you at a minimum must set the `TOKEN` (Discord bot token), `HASDB=yes`, and  `MONGO` (your MongoDB URI.)
 - Run `nix-shell`; You may need to run `nix-shell` twice if the first time doesn't start the bot up.

 In the future, this will be managed with a proper flake.